rideau-info.com

 LOCK CHAMBERS AND LOCK OPERATION

-We invite you to read our brochure “How A Lock Works" (see Documents Page) which is available at all lockstations.
+We invite you to read our brochure How A Lock Works, available at all lockstations.
 Locking a boat through a lock is a fascinating process.
 While watching a lockage, please:

-• stay clear of the lock operating devices (gate and sluice crabs);
+• Stay clear of the lock operating devices (gate and sluice crabs);

-• do not lean over the water, open sluice valves create excessive turbulence in the lock, increasing the risk of drowning if someone were to fall into the lock;
+• Do not lean over the water; open sluice valves create excessive turbulence in the lock, increasing the risk of drowning if someone were to fall into the lock;

-• be sure of your footing and hold the railing firmly, while crossing to the other side of the lock, on top of the lock gate;
+• Be sure of your footing and hold the railing firmly, while crossing to the

-• because fumes may accumulate in the lock chamber, do not smoke.
+• Because fumes may accumulate in the lock chamber, do not smoke.

 CHILDREN AT LOCKSTATIONS